Home > Windows files > DnsJumper.exe

 What does the DnsJumper.exe file do?

-The DnsJumper.exe process is also known as DNS Jumper (Version v2.1, v2.0) and is a part of unknown.
+The DnsJumper.exe process is also known as DNS Jumper (Version v2.2, v2.1, v2.0) and is a part of unknown.
 This software is produced by www.sordum.org.
-An obsolete or defective version of DnsJumper.exe can cause problems for your computer that can range from slowness to error messages such as these:
+An outdated or faulty version of DnsJumper.exe can cause problems for your computer, ranging from slowness to error messages like these:

 Free PC Check